-I spend the day snuggled in a corner on our couch reading the New York Times by lamp light.
-Every now and then I pull out my camera, aim it out the window, and depress the shutter.
+I spend the day snuggled in a corner and every now and then I pull out my camera, aim it out the window, and depress the shutter.
 Rain invigorates, gives me permission to do nothing and I rest, sinking into a day of no plans or need to go anywhere.

 I cannot recall such a vibrant spring since I moved to Colorado.
 Mostly, when I look back on 2020, I feel my lungs constrict with forest fire smoke and remember my desire for baggy linen dresses, to avoid the dry heat.
 We once went for a ride on the motorcycle when the air quality was in dangerous territory, usually a signal for me to remain home, inside with the windows up.
 But we were feeling trapped, between the pandemic, the hordes of visitors to Colorado’s mountains, and then the fires burning seemingly everywhere.
 The sky was gold at sunset, colors that were lovely, but that also signaled the devastation of forest and homes to our west.

 Now those charred hillsides sit with blackened stumps and shadows, nothing grows.
 Sometimes the slopes look as if someone took a smokey charcoal crayon to the portion that burned, and the foothills do not glow with the sun.